yliess86/PhDThesis/thesis.md

 ## Summary {#sec:II.3}

-This chapter discussed fundamental concepts of +ml, including supervised learning, optimization, and backpropagation, and the building blocks of +dl, from perceptrons to transformers.
+This chapter discussed fundamental concepts of [+ml]{.full}, including supervised learning, optimization, and backpropagation, and the building blocks of [+dl]{.full} ranging from the perceptron to the transformer architectures.
 These concepts are essential to the understanding of the methods presented in the next chapters.

++dl methods are currently leading the field of image generation including automatic colorization.
+Those general function approximators can be trained to match user inputs and intent with pixel space to generate images of unprecedant appeal and quality.

 <!-- ===================== [END] PART BACKGROUND ===================== -->